Battle of Nanshan: Results

 The Russians lost a total of about 1,400 killed, wounded and missing during the battle.
 Although the Japanese did not win lightly, having at least 6,198 casualties, they could claim victory.
 Among the 739 dead was the eldest son of General Nogi Maresuke.
 The Japanese had fired 34,000 artillery shells during the battle – more than had been expended during the entire First Sino-Japanese War.
 The Japanese had also fired 2.19 million rifle and machine gun rounds in one day of fighting- more than the number (c.
 2 million) fired by the Prussians during the entire Austro-Prussian War.

 Due to lack of ammunition, the Japanese could not move from Nanshan until 30 May 1904.
 To their amazement, they found that the Russians had made no effort to hold the strategically valuable and easily defendable port of Dalny, but had retreated all the way back to Port Arthur.
 Although the town had been looted by the local civilians, the harbor equipment, warehouses and railway yards were all left intact.

-After Japan occupied Dalny, a memorial tower was erected on top of Nanshan Hill with a poem by General Oku.
+After Japan occupied Dalny, a memorial tower was erected on top of Nanshan Hill with the famous poem by General Nogi.
 The tower was demolished after the Pacific War, and only the foundation is left.
-A portion of a stone tablet with the poem is now displayed in the Lushun Prison, Dalian.
+A portion of the stone tablet with the poem is now stored in the Lüshun Prison.